Ziad277/License-Plate-Recognition-System/README.md

 2. Make sure Image Processing and Computer Vision Toolboxes are installed
 3. Run the `LPRS` class file
 4. Interact with the app to upload images and detect plates

-## 🔍 Example Plate Format

-The system supports common Malaysian license formats such as: